 - Port 443 is used for the TrueStack Direct Connect interface and updates.
-It’s also used for authentication of the client installer and to certify that the TrueStack Direct Connect is a valid AWS or Azure server.
+It’s also used for authentication of the client installer and to certify that the TrueStack Direct Connect is a valid AWS server.

 Here are some of our recommendations for backing up the cloud server.